-- Open the airway by head tilt chin lift. - Using your thumb and finger of your hand on the forehand, pinch the nose of the victim. - Have a regular breath and tightly seal your lips around the victim's mouth so the air will not be leaking. - Give 1 breath over 1 second and look for a chest rise, reopen the airway and give another breath. - With 2 unsuccessful attempts, return to chest compression.
+- · Open the airway by head tilt chin lift. - Using your thumb and finger of your hand on the forehand, pinch the nose of the victim. - Have a regular breath and tightly seal your lips around the victim's mouth so the air will not be leaking. - Give 1 breath over 1 second and look for a chest rise.
+If no chest rise re adjust the mask and re open the airway and give the 2nd breath. - With 2 unsuccessful attempts, return to chest compression.

-Mouth to Mouth and Nose Technique
+Mouth to Mouth & Nose Technique

-- Open the airway by head tilt chin lift. - Place your mouth over the infant's nose and mouth with an airtight seal. - Give 1 breath over 1 second and look for a chest rise, reopen the airway and give another breath. - With 2 unsuccessful attempts, return to chest compression.
+- Open the airway by head tilt chin lift. - Place your mouth over the infant's nose and mouth with an airtight seal. - Give 1 breath over 1 second and look for a chest rise.
+If no chest rise re adjust the mask and re open the airway and give the 2nd breath. - With 2 unsuccessful attempts, return to chest compression.